 SEM images were taken using an accelerating voltage of 5 kV.
 To get images of the surface topography, the secondary electron (in-lens) detector was used.
-This was necessary because both the surface of the substrate and the lavers themselves are very flat.
-Additionally, very high magnification (100,000x and higher) was also necessary to expose surface details.
-Surface topography of the deposited ITO layer was examined.
-The morphology of as prepared layers deposited by PVD are uniform and homogeneous (Fig.3).
+This was necessary because both the surface of the substrate and the layers themselves are very flat.
+Additionally, very high magnification $(100000 \times$ and higher) was also necessary to expose surface details.
+The surface topography of the deposited ITO layer was examined.
+The morphology of as-prepared layers deposited by PVD is uniform and homogeneous (Fig. 3).
 The surface does not show any defects, cracks, or pores.
-On the samples covered with a layer of ITO in the room temperature, impurities are visible, which may be caused by the sputtering of the target in a system where the magnetrons are arranged from above.
-With increasing temperature, the surface morphology changes, which may suggests changes in the structure.
-Therefore, in the next stage of research, it was decided to perform structural tests
+On the samples covered with a layer of ITO at room temperature, impurities are visible, which may be caused by the sputtering of the target in a system where the magnetrons are arranged from above.
+With increasing temperature, the sur-